 Chrisantha Silva, representing Sri Lankan airlines and CSSL, same next.
 His speech served as a general introduction to QA, compared to the very specific points raised by the previous speakers.

 “IT has become an integral part of our lives.
 We need to be in control of the software rather than letting it govern us,” he began outlining the traditional bane of software – cost and schedule overruns and customer dissatisfaction, the ever-present clash between requirements specifications and actual deliverable.
 We feel that his speech would have served much better at the beginning, and the concepts expressed should be pretty easily found on Wikipedia, so in the interests of maintaining article lengths, we’re not going to replicate it all here.
 We will however share this bit of wisdom from his speech:

 “Remember: software is logical rather than physical.
 You cannot see it.
 You cannot feel it.
 In a house, you can see and feel the build quality as you build it.
 In software, it’s not so easy.
 Testing does not imply the absence of errors: it merely indicates the presence of errors.”

 Up next, Cambio has an interesting drama: a customer being served by a lady waitress illustrating usability – in short, how to be usable and how not to be usable.
 UX, basically.
 It’s also laced with a bit of innuendo to keep us awake.
 You’ll see a few snapshots for it when we plug in the photos.

 Sisira Kumara comes next, introducing SLSTB (built upon ISTQB guidelines) and the need for it – one of the problems being the lack of education geared towards software testing.
-His comprehensive introduction to the ISTQB, its qualifications, criteria, workings is an excellent point that every QA tester should know of – drop by www.istqb.org for the details.
+His comprehensive introduction to the ISTQB, its qualifications, criteria, workings is an excellent point that every QA tester should know of – drop by www.istqb.org

 The day ended with a panel discussion based around busting the myth of ‘if you can’t do development join QA” and outlining career paths.